George Spencer Brown

 Like the tiny mustard seed that may yet grow into a great tree, the markable mark

 starts off small but has a remarkable capacity for development.
 Sown in the soil of an

-enquiring mind, this tiny thing gives rise to a surprisingly extensive body of theory,
+enquiring mind, this tiny thing gives rise, in an organic fashion, to a surprisingly extensive body of theory,

 as described in these pages.

 It is true that much of this theory was known, albeit in a different form,